ibm-cloud-docs/SecureGateway/securegateway_acl.md

 ```
 {: screen}

-Then to push out your acl file list to the docker image follow these steps:
+Then to import your acl file list to the docker image follow these steps:

 - Run 'docker ps' command to find your container ID